2 Digital Marketing Metrics Every Marketer Should Know, Part 1

 Bounce rates work together with conversion rates to showcase how well a campaign executes a company’s marketing & lead/sales generation strategy.
 In this blog post, I introduced the 2 metrics and gave you a brief overview of what they mean and how they are used in digital marketing.

-Now that you have become a bounce and conversion rates expert, it is time to move to part 2 of the series and learn how to use these metrics to get instant insight into the quality of your marketing campaigns.
+Now that you have become a bounce and conversion rates expert, it is time to move to continue to Part 2 of this series here.

 List of references: